Managing Conservancy Lands

 California Tahoe Conservancy Lands

-The Conservancy owns and manages thousands of properties in the Lake Tahoe Basin for public access and recreation, environmental conservation, and wildlife protection.
+The Conservancy manages thousands of properties in the Lake Tahoe Basin for public access and recreation, environmental conservation, and wildlife protection.
 Many parcels are smaller than a third of an acre and are scattered throughout neighborhoods.
 Learn more about Conservancy land management.

 View a full-screen map of Conservancy lands.